radare/posixvala/README.md

-Not all features of Vala are currently supported by posixvala and it is not suposed to perform as well as GLib (lacks slices and other libraries) and posixvala programs cannot link against glib libraries.
+Not all features of Vala are currently supported by posixvala and it is not suposed to perform as well as GLib (lacks slices and other libraries).

+posixvala programs *can* be linked against glib libraries.

 Current supported features are: